'No thanks': Man charged over dog mauling refuses to go into dock

 The judge acknowledged the family of Thomson present in court and the sad circumstances they now found themselves in.

-No plea was entered and Wira was granted bail to reappear in the Kaitāia District Court on January 30, 2024.
+No plea was entered and Wira was granted bail to reappear in the Kaitāia District Court on January 30 next year.

 Shannon Pitman is a Whangārei based reporter for Open Justice covering courts in the Te Tai Tokerau region.
 She is of Ngāpuhi/ Ngāti Pūkenga descent and has worked in digital media for the past five years.
 She joined NZME in 2023.